 Parsnips are surprisingly sweet and make a delightful addition to any fall plate.
-A relative to the carrot, they have a similar look with paler flesh and can be used in place of potatoes in many recipes.
-In fact, before potatoes became a popular food staple, parsnips often played the starch role and were prized for their long shelf life, taste, and nutritional value.
+A relative of the carrot, they have a similar look and shape, with paler flesh.
+Parsnips are a great substitute for potatoes in many recipes.
+In fact, before potatoes became a popular food staple, parsnips often played the role and were prized for their long shelf life, taste, and nutritional value.

 Bigger isn’t better when it comes to choosing parsnips.
 The larger, more twisted roots often have a hard, woody core.
 When buying parsnips, look for the smaller, straighter roots with a creamy skin clear of any yellow or brown blotches.
 Parsnips should last up to 10 days in the refrigerator.